 - ICF - Integrated Curriculum Framework

 - RASE - Resources, Activities, Support & Evaluation

 - UDL - Universal Design for Learning

-Identify one step in your design process that you use to plan the class, lab, tutorial, lecture, practicals etc, and provide a short example to explain this and post this to the discussion.
+Identify one step in your design process you use to plan the class, lab, tutorial, lecture, practicals etc, provide a short example to explain the step and post to the discussion.

 Brown, M., & Edelson, D. (2003).
 Teaching as design: can we better understand the ways in which teachers use materials so we can better design materials to support their changes in practice?
 Chicago: Northwestern University.

 Dimitriadis, Y., & Goodyear, P. (2013).
 Forward-oriented design for learning: illustrating the approach.
 Research in Learning Technology, 21.